nextcloud/documentation/developer_manual/core/unit-testing.rst

   phpunit --bootstrap tests/bootstrap.php apps/myapp/tests/testsuite.php

-If you run the test under a different user than your web server, you'll have to adjust your php.ini and file rights.
+If you run the test under a different user than your Web server, you'll have to adjust your php.ini and file rights.

 :file:`/etc/php/php.ini`::